ALittleSweetCat/SpringMVC-JPA/README.md

-This project shows a simple demo about usage of SpringMVC JPA.
+This project shows a simple demo about the usage of SpringMVC JPA.